 The biggest tree cleanup would take place on the north shore of Long Island Sound, central Massachusetts and southern New Hampshire.
 New Hampshire Gov. Francis Murphy sent a telegram to President Franklin Roosevelt asking for help.
 So on Oct.
 8, 1938 Roosevelt ordered the Civilian Conservation Corps and the Works Progress Administration to clean up the mess.
-There were then 50 CCC camps and 15,000 WPA workers in the stricken region.
-The tree cleanup continued for two years.

 Too Much Wood

 What to do with all that wood piled in hundreds of lots scattered throughout New England?

 The Forest Service estimated 1.6 million board feet of lumber — enough to build half a million houses — could be salvaged.
 Most was white pine.

 So the federal government created the Northeastern Timber Salvage Administration (NETSA) to salvage the usable timber.

 NETSA set up 246 wet sites – ponds and lakes – to store the logs so they wouldn’t be destroyed by insects or rot.
 Dry sites were established as well, along with offices in Boston, Hartford, Portland, Worcester, Manchester, N.H., Providence and Montpelier.

 The agency was supposed to buy the logs, saw the logs and sell the lumber.
 NETSA paid $8.3 million to 13,000 landowners, mostly farmers, for timber damaged by the 1938 hurricane.
 Nearly 59 percent went to New Hampshire landowners.